Earth Medicine Consulting

 Authors, writers, and journalists, including visual arts, print, radio, and television production may wish to consult with me on their projects, which I can assist in several ways including editing, photography, and references.

 I can also provide assistance to screenwriters, producers and directors of films and videos to ensure accurate depiction and realistic use of wild plants and fungi for food, shelter, clothing, medicine in survival and back to nature adventures and narratives.
 How often have you seen large apples or strawberries munched on by actors in Shakespearean plays or movies?
 This takes the viewer out of the moment and distracts from the time frame.

 I can also help consult to ensure realism in hospital, police and murder mysteries television associated with psychoactive plants and fungi, as well as herb/drug interactions.
 Popular shows like House, and various CSI, although fictitious, do not pay enough attention to the plethora of plants that may be involved in murders, suicides, accidental poisonings, etc.

 Research, write, edit and submit finished advertorials for magazines and other publications associated with natural health products.
 If it is an herb or mushroom I have written about, or used in clinical practice, I can write about the benefits from a place of wisdom and scientific notation.

 Consult to the oil and gas industry regarding bioremediation and mycoremediation opportunities and public relations associated with petroleum waste, tail ponds, drill sites, spills and other environmental concerns.
-This is a huge issue and many methods are still to be trialed for efficacy and cost benefit analysis.
+This is a huge issue and many methods are still to be trialled for efficacy and cost-benefit analysis.